zwang695/alexa-skills-list/skills/B01DDKHCZE/README.md

 Maybe you forget to keep your data up-to-date, so it's likely the averages and calculations are not perfect, so you can clean up everything and start over:

    - Alexa, open Period Tracker
-   - reset database
+   - reset my database
    - i got my period on March 17th

 ***